 1. Be willing and able to provide documented informed consent for the trial.
 The subject may also provide consent for Future Biomedical Research.
 However, the subject may participate in the main trial without participating in Future Biomedical Research.
-2. Be $\geq$ 18 years of age on the day of providing documented informed consent (or acceptable age according to local regulations, whichever is older).
-3. Have histologically or cytologically-confirmed diagnosis of adenocarcinoma or SCC of the esophagus or Siewert type I adenocarcinoma of the EGJ (defined as adenocarcinomas of the lower esophagus with the center located within 1cm to 5cm above the anatomic EGJ).

-- a.
-Subjects with Siewert type 1 adenocarcinoma of the EGJ with HER-2/neu negative tumors are eligible.
-Subjects with HER2/neu positive tumors, or those with an unknown tumor status, need to match the following: - i.
-If HER2/neu positive, subject must have documentation of disease progression on a prior line of therapy containing trastuzumab. - ii.
+2. Be \geq 18 years of age on the day of providing documented informed consent.
+3. Have an ECOG performance status of 0 or 1.
+4. Have a life expectancy greater than 3 months.
+5. Have histologically proven advanced/metastatic adenocarcinoma or squamous cell carcinoma of the esophagus or advanced/metastatic Siewert type 1 adenocarcinoma of the EGJ (defined as adenocarcinomas of the lower esophagus with the center located within 1cm to 5cm above the anatomic EGJ). - a.
+Subjects with advanced/metastatic Siewert type 1 adenocarcinoma of the EGJ with HER-2/neu negative tumors are eligible.
+Subjects with HER2/neu positive tumors or those with an unknown tumor status, need to match the following: - i.
+If HER2/neu positive, subject must have documentation of disease progression on treatment containing trastuzumab. - ii.
 Subjects with unknown status must have their HER2/neu status determined locally.
 If HER2/neu negative, the subject will be eligible.
-If HER2/neu positive, the subject must have documentation of disease progression on a prior line of therapy containing trastuzumab.
-4. Have metastatic disease or locally advanced, unresectable disease.
-Subjects with direct invasion into adjacent organs such as the aorta or trachea (T4b disease) should be closely evaluated for bleeding risk prior to enrollment and a sponsor consultation before enrollment is required.
-5. Have a life expectancy of greater than 3 months.
-6. Have measurable disease based on RECIST 1.1 as determined by local site investigator/radiology assessment.
+If HER2/neu positive, the subject must have documentation of disease progression on treatment containing trastuzumab.
+6. Have experienced documented objective radiographic or clinical disease progression on 2 previous lines of standard therapy.
+This study will only include third-line subjects.
+Third-line subjects are defined as those who have progressed during or after receiving at least 1 dose of standard therapy given in a second-line setting. - a.
+Disease progression should be confirmed by CT scan.
+In certain situations, clinical evidence of disease progression such as any new or worsening malignant effusion (documented by ultrasound) and confirmation by pathologic criteria (histology and/or cytology) is acceptable.

+- b.
+Treatment with curative intent, including neoadjuvant/adjuvant treatment, given as chemotherapy or chemoradiotherapy, using standard-of-care agents; or definitive chemoradiation, will count as a line of therapy if disease progression occurs during treatment or within 6 months of cessation of treatment. - c.
+Dose reduction and/or switching of one or more first or second line agents due to toxicity/intolerability as deemed clinically appropriate by the investigator will not constitute a new line of therapy.
+7. Have measurable disease based on RECIST 1.1, as determined by central imaging vendor assessment.
 A lesion(s) situated in a previously irradiated area can be considered a target lesion(s) if progression has been demonstrated and the lesion(s) is considered measurable per RECIST 1.1 criteria.